-These Linux distributions installed on Windows 10 also have some limitations.
-The biggest limitation is the lack of the graphical interface.
+These Linux distributions installed on Windows 10 they also have some limitations.
+The biggest limitation is the lack of a graphical interface.
 You will only be able to run command lines in Bash.
 Command-line shells.
-That's why the feature was originally called "Bash on Ubuntu on Windows"But after adding other distributions such as openSUSE Leap and SUSE Enterprise Server, the name was changed to "Windows Subsystem for Linux ”.
-In the near future, Microsoft will also be able to install a version of Fedora distribution.
+For this reason the feature was originally called "Bash on Ubuntu Windows", But after the addition of other distributions such as openSUSE Leap and SUSE Enterprize Server, the name has been changed to "Windows Subsystem for Linux ”.
+In the near future, Microsoft will also allow the installation of a version of the Fedora distribution.

-How to install Linux Ubuntu, openSUSE Leap or SUSE Enterprise Server on Windows 10
+How to install Linux Ubuntu, openSUSE Leap or SUSE EnterServer socket eg Windows 10

-1. open control Panel> Programs → click on “Turn Windows features on or off ”→ in the dialog box that opens, tick "Windows Subsystem for Linux ”
+1. Open Control Panel> Programs → click on “Turn Windows features on or off ”→ in the dialog box that opens, check“Windows Subsystem for Linux ”